HeikoWitthoeft/tsmarty2c/README.md

+as my project uses smartyBC i changed this parser also to use SmartyBC.

 # tsmarty2c.php - the command line utility

 `tsmarty2c.php` - A command line utility that rips gettext strings from smarty source files and converts them to `.pot` (PO-Template).